BIG SHOUTOUT To Kayla Keith! Teacher Of The Month!

 Orscheln Farm & Home made a generous donation of welding supplies to our welding program this week.
 Thank you for your support!
 The equipment will be put to great use!

-almost 2 years ago, Justin Mayfield
+almost 3 years ago, Skye Schroeder

 image